 An introduction places Buddhism in its historical and cultural contexts.

 Did Nero really fiddle while Rome burned?
 Did the Egyptians really worship animals and gods with animal heads?
 History is full of misconceptions that have been passed down as historical facts and become rooted in the popular imagination.
-This series explores historical fictions and what we now believe to be historical truths.
-Each book focuses on a particular topic, such as a period, event, civilization, movement, religion, or person, and explores roughly 10 misconceptions.
-Chapters summarize the misconception, discuss how it arose and was propagated, and explain what is now taken as historical fact.
-The series helps readers think critically about the past and prepares them to be equally critical of the present.
+Books in the Historical Facts and Fictions series help readers think critically about the past and prepare them to be equally critical of the present.

 Les mer